Conformality of non-conformal correlators: Discussion

 We found that massive correlators can be written as an infinite sum over massless correlators, and hence also as an infinite sum over conformal correlators.
 It would be interesting to use this representation to find the extrapolate limit of these correlators as the insertion points are taken to spatial infinity, as was done in \cite{Laddha:2022nmj}.
-This could shed light on understanding how holography works for massive excitations in flat spacetimes, in particular the holography of information.
+This could shed light on understanding how holography works for massive excitations in flat spacetimes, in particular the holography of information \cite{Laddha:2020kvp,Raju:2020smc,Chowdhury:2021nxw,Raju:2021lwh,Chowdhury:2022wcv,deMelloKoch:2022sul,Chakravarty:2023cll,Chakraborty:2023los}.

-As we have mentioned, in the computation of the conformal correlators, we find the same conformal invariant integrals that appear when calculating correlators in AdS spacetimes \cite{DHoker:1999kzh,Dolan:2000ut}.
+As we have mentioned, in the computation of the conformal correlators, we find the same conformally invariant integrals that appear when calculating correlators in AdS spacetimes \cite{DHoker:1999kzh,Dolan:2000ut}.
 This naturally leads to the question of what the AdS interpretation of our results is.
 In particular, this suggests a new way of computing the flat space correlators and amplitudes from AdS correlators.
 Studying the implications of such a limit is a useful question for future study.
 We have only considered scalar fields here, and a natural extension of our results is the generalization to include gauge and gravity fields.
 We would expect some of the $\dcft$ functions of \cite{DHoker:1999kzh,DHoker:1999mic,DHoker:1999mqo} to make an appearance.
+One possible way to organize this calculation is to use the results of \cite{Prabhu:2020avf} and express such correlators in terms of the building blocks obtained here by studying scalar correlators.

+The approach used here to treat correlators in flat space is very similar to the Mellin space approach to CFT correlators \cite{Penedones:2010ue,Fitzpatrick:2011ia}.
+This has been used to bootstrap CFTs in Mellin space \cite{Gopakumar:2016wkt,Gopakumar:2016cpb}.
+It would be very interesting if those ideas can be used in the context of the correlators presented here.

 Perhaps, the most exciting question is about how much of the beautiful structure of Conformal Field Theories can be used to analyse massless field theories in flat spacetimes.
 Can we use the convergent OPE and well defined Hilbert space of the latter to our advantage?
 We hope to address such intriguing questions in the future.